PeterShinners/comp/design/pipeline.md

 ## Overview

 Comp uses pipelines to connect operations into data transformation chains.
 The `|` operator marks function application, creating readable left-to-right data flow.
-Control flow and error handling are achieved through functions that accept block arguments, providing a consistent and composable approach to program flow.
+Control flow and error handling are achieved through functions that accept block arguments (prefixed with `.{}`), providing a consistent and composable approach to program flow.

 Every statement in Comp benefits from fresh pipeline input - `$in` resets to the function's original input at each statement boundary.
 This enables parallel processing patterns where multiple statements independently transform the same input data.